djpasseyjr/ReservoirSpecialization/README.md

 >>> import rescomp as rc
 >>>
 ```
-For Windows instead of updating `.bashrc` or `.bash_profile` go to system, then advanced system settings, then enviroment variables, create a new system variable called PYTHONPATH and add as the value C:/path/to/repo/ReservoirSpecialization, this will add the location to the python path.
-Now import rescomp as rc will work.
+For Windows instead of updating `.bashrc` or `.bash_profile` go to system, then advanced system settings, then enviroment variables, create a new system variable called PYTHONPATH and add as the value `C:/path/to/repo/ReservoirSpecialization`, this will add the location to the python path.
+Now `import rescomp as rc` will work.